Unimentor/Detection-and-tracking-using-YOLO/README.md

 # Detection-and-tracking-using-YOLO
-Object detection and tracking using YOLO pretrained models
+Object detection and tracking using YOLO pre-trained models

+Tracking object using YOLO pre-trained models on image, video and live webcam footage.